ancientjpeg/RTSTFT/docs/paper.md

 # Conclusion

+RTSTFT is the culmination of years of experience in music and sound design, born of a desire to pull back the curtain on the fascinating world of DSP that is often hidden from musicians and producers.
+Though simple relative to many other existing plug-ins, it is hopefully the first in a line of many audio processors that try to give users full control over their audio, and embolden sonic creativity in ways that were previously unthinkable.
+I implore any readers of this paper who have their own ideas for novel applications of DSP algorithms to contact me directly, as it is my goal to inspire a new wave of software that truly takes advantage of the wealth of possibilities digital audio has to offer.

 \newpage
 # Appendix

+## Contact

+Please feel free to reach me through email via jacksonkaplan@alum.calarts.edu, or find my social media linked [through my website](https://ancientjpeg.github.io), ancientjpeg.github.io.

 ## Code

-The core RTSTFT library can be found at its [github repo](https://github.com/ancientjpeg/RTSTFT), and the companion plugin rtstft\_ctl can also be [found on GitHub](https://github.com/ancientjpeg/rtstft\_ctl) with instructions to build from source.
+The core RTSTFT library can be found at its [github repo](https://github.com/ancientjpeg/RTSTFT) located at https://github.com/ancientjpeg/RTSTFT, and the companion plugin rtstft_ctl can also be [found on GitHub](https://github.com/ancientjpeg/rtstft_ctl) located at https://github.com/ancientjpeg/rtstft\_ctl with instructions to build from source.

 ## Glossary of terms